Seals help Japanese researchers collect data under Antarctic ice

 "However, even in such a situation, many animals such as seals are living in the area of Antarctica, so I thought we should have them collect the data," Kokubun added.

-The data successfully gathered from seven seals showed one of them had travelled as far as 633km (393 miles) from the coast of Japan's Showa Station in Antarctica, while another had descended to a depth of 700m (2,297 ft).
+The data successfully gathered from seven seals showed one of them had travelled as far as 633km from the coast of Japan's Showa Station in Antarctica, while another had descended to a depth of 700m.

 Kokubun said the scientists also learned from the data that warm seawater from the upper layer in the open sea reached Antarctica from March through winter that year.
 The water flowed below the ice, bringing in sea creatures like Antarctic krill, a major food source for seals.